shrapple/credit-risk-classification/README.md

 ## Overview of the Analysis

-Created a pretty accurate machine learning model used to predict healthy or high-risk loans.

-First step was separating insance information including collected measures on loan data (loan amount, interest rate, derogatory marks) & borrower information (income, debt to income ratio, number of accounts, & total debt) from whether it was categorized as healthy or high risk.
+Looking to predict healthy vs high-risk loans by looking at previously collected instance's loan data (loan amount, interest rate, derogatory marks) & borrower information (income, debt to income ratio, number of accounts, & total debt).
+Each categorized as healthy (0) or high risk (1).
-Using a Logistic Regression Model, the collected measures are used to predict whether future loans in similar instances will be high-risk or healthy loans.
+Using a Logistic Regression Model, the collected measures are then used to predict whether future loans in similar instances will be high-risk or healthy.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+It's important to note that the data was imbalanced.
+Out of 77,536 instances; 75,036 were healthy and 2,500 were high-risk

-* Machine Learning Model 1:
+* Model Accuracy:
-  * Description of Model 1 Accuracy, Precision, and Recall scores. that had a balanced accuracy of 95% with an overall accuracy rating of 99%.
+  * The model scored 99% accuracy and 95% balanced accuracy

-* Machine Learning Model 2:
+* Model Precision:
+  * The model was least precise when predicting high risk loans at 85%
+  * Healthy loans scored a shocking 100%.
+This could be due to the imbalance.
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+* Model Recall:
+  * Healthy loan recall was 99%
+  * High-risk loan recall was 91%

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Overall, this machine learning model performed really well.

+The number of predicted healthy but categorized as high-risk loans is **nearly half** the number of actual healthy loans predicted to be high-risk.

+The number of missed high-risk loans was **a tenth** of the predicted high-risk loans that were actually healthy loans.

+I certainly recommend this model as a tool with the understanding that the high-risk data isn't necessarily as represented as it needs to be to be able to accurately categorize them as so.
+Meaning, even if you get an instance that could be predicted as high-risk, it's more likely to not be a high-risk.
+Because of this, it's important to take in more factors if receiving a high-risk score.